mitselek/touch-tone/docs/hardware-requirements.md

   The A7670 module also supports LTE Cat-1.

 These integrated boards typically operate at 3.3V, which is compatible with a 3.7V LiPo battery (with a small voltage drop) or can be powered via USB at 5V.

+## Buttons and Input System
+The phone will feature large tactile buttons (4-8) with distinct shapes and textures to assist blind users in identifying different functions.
+These buttons will be used for:
+- Making calls to pre-programmed numbers
+- Answering incoming calls (any button can answer a call)
+- Ending calls
+- Potentially adjusting volume or accessing other basic functions

+Requirements for the buttons:
+- Large surface area for easy location and pressing
+- Distinct tactile features for differentiation
+- Reliable mechanical design for frequent use
+- Clear tactile feedback when pressed

 ## Movement Sensor
 To enable call answering by simply moving or tumbling on the device.